auth0/docs/articles/appliance/dashboard/troubleshoot.md

 # Auth0 Appliance Dashboard: Troubleshoot

-The Troubleshoot page of the Appliance Dashboard provides you with a myriad of tools to diagnose any issues that might occur.
+The Troubleshoot page of the Appliance Dashboard provides you with tools to help diagnose any issues that might occur.

 ![](/media/articles/appliance/dashboard/troubleshoot.png)